 4. GO SLOWER THAN FEELS SLOW

-Your celebrant will tell you to walk slow but even then I notice that everyone bolts down the aisle so my advice is to walk even slow than feels slow.
+Your celebrant will tell you to walk slow but even then I notice that everyone bolts down the aisle so my advice is to walk even slower than feels slow.
 Be conscious of every step you take.
-This not only helps me focus my camera on moving bodies but it sets the mood for the ceremony as each bridesmaid builds the anticipation in their steps.
+This not only helps me focus my camera but it sets the mood of anticipation.

 5. MAKE EYES AT EVERYONE